geographiclib/geographiclib-c/README.md

 # C implementation of the geodesic routines in GeographicLib

+This is a library to solve geodesic problems on an ellipsoid model of the earth.

 Note that this library is incorporated into [PROJ](https://proj.org/geodesic.html), and for many people using the geodesic routines via PROJ may be more convenient.